-- ► The shelf life of platelets is 5 days and of red blood cells is 42. - ▶ Over 36,000 donations are needed everyday in the US. - ▶ Blood is a perishable product that cannot be manufactured but must be donated. - ➤ As of February 1, 2018, the American Red Cross was facing a critical emergency need for blood and platelet donors.
-Severe winter weather forced the cancellation of hundreds of blood drives, resulting in nearly tens of thousands donations uncollected.
-In addition, there is now flu in the US close to epidemic levels. - ► There is increasing competition among blood service organizations for donors and, overall, there has been a decrease in demand because of improved medical procedures. - ➤ Pressure to reduce costs is resulting in mergers and acquisitions in the blood services industry.
+- The shelf life of platelets is 5 days and of red blood cells is 42. - Over 36,000 donations are needed everyday in the US. - Blood is a perishable product that cannot be manufactured but must be donated. - There have been severe blood shortages experiences globally during the Covid-19 pandemic. - There is increasing competition among blood service organizations for donors and, overall, there has been a decrease in demand because of improved medical procedures. - Pressure to reduce costs is resulting in mergers and acquisitions in the blood services industry.